 Maple Sausage Recipe

 Homemade sausage has been in the breakfast rotation at the farm for as long as I can remember.
 Sausage patties, links, turkey, chicken, pork, venison, maple and no maple, we have a bit of experience with everything.
 In this author's humble opinion, a pork-based sausage stands a head taller than the rest.
-However, whatever you choose as the foundation of your next sausage recipe, the most important single consideration is fat content.
+However, whatever you choose as the foundation of your next sausage recipe, fat content is the most important single consideration.
 Fat prevents your sausage from drying out and tasting overcooked when finished to the proper internal temperature (145F for pork, 165F for turkey or chicken).
 This is true across the board whether choosing pork, turkey, or chicken.
-Arm yourself with this knowledge and may your table never have to suffer from dried-out sausage henceforth.
+Arm yourself with this knowledge and may your table never suffer from dried-out sausage.

 How to make maple sausage?

-Overhandling ground meat leads to a finished product that has an off texture that is typically tougher than expected.
-I often see recipe blogs for seasoned burgers or sausage adding each ingredient in a separate little pile on top of the soon-to-be-mixed bowl of sausage meat.
-This makes for a nice picture on social media or blog posts; however, to evenly disperse the seasoning it requires the home chef to over-handle their mixture.
+Overhandling ground meat leads to an unpalatable texture, typically tougher than most prefer.
+I often see recipe blogs for seasoned burgers or sausage that add each ingredient in a separate sprinkle on top of the bowl of sausage meat.

 My not-so-professional opinion is this: I recommend lightly breaking apart your sausage meat, applying half of your dry seasoning and Vermont maple syrup, flipping everything as best you can once, then sprinkling in the other half.
-Mixing lightly, by hand is best, but this can be accomplished with two mixing spoons as well if handling raw meat isn't your thing.
-You'll continue mixing the ingredients when you shape your patties, so have no fear.
+Mixing lightly, by hand is best, but this can be accomplished with two mixing spoons if handling raw meat isn't your thing.
+The ingredients will continue mixing as the patties are shaped.

 How to make sausage patties.